How Lasik Eye Surgery Works? Step by step

 Under normal circumstances, the Lasik procedure is done separately on each eye taking an approximate timeframe of 5 minutes per eye.
 After the eye surgery, topical eye drops are prescribed and no stitches are required.
 The wound will heal naturally.

-Lasik recovery time
+How Lasik recovery feels

-Final outcome after a Lasik surgery
+Final outcome after a Lasik is done

 - Immediately after the eye surgery, blurry vision is the usual complaint of patients, but clarity of one’s vision improves the next day.